The World's #1 Authority On Trust-Based SellingTM

 This applies on me perfectly.
 I think i am too moving in that mode.
 Thank You Ari for giving me an early warning.

-so true Ari, continious leads is the only thing that matters.
+So true Ari, continious leads is the only thing that matters.
 I could use an improved sales funnel.
 I could use focus, I could use results.
 I just wish I had the money to truly immerse my self in your system

 Wow.
 Thanks for putting this so clearly.
 So true, so true.
 Thanks for your work, Ari.